scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

 ***Load Test Data Into The Source Postgres DB***

-You can find detailed info about the sample data on this wiki page: https://wiki.postgresql.org/wiki/Sample_Databases
+You can find detailed info about the sample data on this wiki page: https://wiki.postgresql.org/wiki/Sample_Databases.

+In this guide, I have downloaded the monthly csv file instead of the full dataset. https://www.gov.uk/government/statistical-data-sets/price-paid-data-downloads#current-month-august-2020-data.
+First, lets create the project database.

 * From the EC2 Postgres server, log into the psql command line utility
 ```bash